Schism in Hungarian Jewry: Preparations

 On 30 August 1868, Abraham Schag-Zwabner, one of the oldest and most senior rabbis in Hungary, circulated a letter in which he demanded to convene a rabbinical assembly to counter the threat of the Congress; he protested the Guardians of the Faith were never accepted by all as representatives.
 The latter quickly obliged.
-The elections for the Congress were held on 18 November; on the 24th, some 200 Orthodox rabbis met in Pesth, accompanied by many activists.
+The elections for the Congress were held on 18 November; on the 24th, some 200 Orthodox rabbis met in Pest, accompanied by many activists.
 Benjamin Sofer was elected president.
 The assembly was short and tumultuous, ending on 3 December.
 Hildesheimer again tried to promote the seminary.
 When his motion was rejected without a chance to present it properly, he and some of his supporters withdrew in protest.
 Another crisis erupted due to Rebbe Friedmann's insistence of opposing secular education.
 Eventually, the assembled decided to pursue "simultaneous education", sending children to all-Hungarian schools and in later hours to a private Cheder, rather than to support Jewish public schools.
 The more conservative accepted this, preferring to have gentile teachers rather than Neolog or enlightened Jewish ones, who might turn the pupils away from observance.
 During the assembly, the elections' results were published.
 Of 220 delegates, only 94 were considered conservative, and merely 80 were "certainly" Orthodox.
 As even Hildesheimer could not be relied upon, the Orthodox deduced that any hope to achieve a majority was lost.
 In spite of fearing to antagonize the authorities, they determined to send the government a declaration that the traditionalists will not accept the Congress' decisions unless they would conform to the laws of religion as interpreted by their rabbis.
 It was Rabbi Moshe Schick of Huszt, who held no official position, who was the decisive factor in choosing this policy.
 From that moment he became the de facto leader of the Orthodox, and cooperated closely with Krausz.

 The plenary

-On 10 December 1868, the first sitting of the Congress was held in the Pesth County Hall, though it officially opened on the 14th.
+On 10 December 1868, the first sitting of the Congress was held in the Pest County Hall, though it officially opened on the 14th.
 Hirschler, the leader of the modernists who was soon elected President, quickly assembled all delegates who could support his positions and formed the progressive wing of 122 representatives.
 Hildesheimer wrote in his memoirs that he believed 30–40 of those would have supported a moderate Orthodox agenda.
 The parallel traditionalist wing comprised 98, and Jeremiah Löw was elected its chairman.
 The immediate aims of the Congress were to decide the structure of the planned national Jewish organization, on how to implement the new compulsory education law within the Jewish communities and other administrative matters.
 The conservatives led a moderate line at first, fearing Eötvös would enforce the regulations.
 They soon abandoned this approach and turned to attempts to bring the Congress to deadlock by various means: among others, they requested that all rabbis in Hungary would sign an approval for the assembly, an act that would have required many months.
 Hirschler rebuffed these attempts.